stories to feed your wonderlust

 The Dark Side of Christmas

-Growing up in East Germany, the Christmas season wasn’t all sugar and spice and everything nice.
-Sure, we had St. Nikolaus, the bringer of treats, but we also had Knecht Ruprecht, the bearer of punishment.
-To a child, Knecht Ruprecht wasn’t just a name—it was a warning.
-Known by many names across regions—Black Peter, Schmutzli, or Krampus—he was the shadow to St. Nicholas’s light, the enforcer who ensured you stayed on your best behavior.
+Growing up in East Germany, Christmas wasn’t all sugar and spice.
+Alongside St. Nikolaus—the beloved bringer of treats—we also had Knecht Ruprecht, his dark, switch-carrying companion.
+To children, Ruprecht wasn’t just a name but a warning.
+Known across regions as Black Peter, Schmutzli, or Krampus, he was the shadow to St. Nikolaus’s light, the enforcer who made sure German children stayed on their best behavior.

 Commemorating D-Day